 ‣ Establish new cancer support groups at both Hospitals, for breast, colorectal and general cancers.

 ‣ Work with all the groups to create basic cancer awareness materials and programs designed to educate the general population about cancer, decrease stigma, encourage early treatment, and increase survivorship.

 ‣ Network the Vietnamese support groups and hospitals with international affiliates for support, aid and training.

-In 2014 we entered into a Memorandum of Understanding (MOU) with the Bright Future Foundation (BFF), founded in 2012 by the Vice-Minister of Health in Vietnam, Nguyen Thi Xuyen, MD/PhD, promising to work together on cancer awareness and patient support in Vietnam.
-We are now working closely with them on expanding the cancer support group network in Vietnam.
-Moreover, GFC participated in an American Society of Clinical Oncology (ASCO) sponsored Oncology Conference at Hue General Hospital, where we moderated a panel and presented on the efficacy of clinician led cancer support groups in the hospital setting.
+In 2014 we entered into a Memorandum of Understanding (MOU) with the Bright Future Foundation (BFF), founded in 2012 by the Vice-Minister of Health in Vietnam, Nguyen Thi Xuyen, MD/PhD.
+Our agreement commits us to work together on cancer awareness and patient support throughout Vietnam.
+We work closely with BFF on expanding the cancer support group network in the country.

 Cancer Awareness Pilot Program in Vietnamese Factories

 We have entered into a multi-disciplinary partnership with local affiliates in Vietnam, international and local cancer control experts, local health NGO’s and public sector facilities to deliver our cancer awareness program to factory workers.
 Implementation of the program will begin in 2017.